 Entrance gates or gatehouses cannot interfere with movement of cars between neighborhoods (see section 33-521).
-For purposes of this section, a "single block" means the length of any street from a dead-end or cul-de-sec to the first intersecting street and which provides access to no more than 25 existing or potential dwelling units.
+Entrance gates or gatehouses can be used to control access only to a single block; for purposes of this section, a "single block" means the length of any street from a dead-end or cul-de-sec to the first intersecting street and which provides access to 5 or fewer existing or potential dwelling units.
+An entrance gate to a single block must be designed in such a manner that at least one vehicle can pull safely off the intersecting street while waiting to enter.
 These regulations supersede conflicting regulations governing entrance gates and gatehouses in section 34-1748(1).
 Entrance gates for non-residential uses are permitted in accordance with section 34-1748(4).
+Entrance gates to individual lots or to agricultural properties are not affected by this section.